slothy-optimizer/slothy/tutorial/README.md

 ```

 (When looking at the actual model, you will notice that this is not quite how it is modelled.
 You will see that for some instructions, we have to distinguish between the q-form (128-bit) and the d-form (64-bit) of the instruction.
 Q-form instructions occupy both vector execution units, while most D-form instructions occupy only 1.
-Latencies also vary depending on the actual for.)
+Latencies also vary depending on the actual form.)

 Note that both the architectural model and the micro-architectural model can be built lazily: As long as the corresponding instruction do not appear in your input, you may leave out their description.
 As soon as you hit an instruction that is not part of the architectural or micro-architectural model, you will see an error.